AFIT-R/afit-r.github.io/analytics/predictive/ts_benchmarking.md

 ## 1010         838.96 802.8062 875.1138 783.6675 894.2525
 ```

 You will notice the forecast output provides a point forecast (the last observed value in the `goog` data set) and prediction confidence levels at the 80% and 95% level.
-A prediction interval gives an interval within which we expect $y_i$ to lie with a specified probability.
+A prediction interval gives an interval within which we expect $$y_i$$ to lie with a specified probability.
 For example, assuming the forecast errors are uncorrelated and normally distributed, then a simple 95% prediction interval for the next observation in a time series is

 $$\hat y_t \pm 1.96 \hat{\sigma} \tag{2}$$